-In 2010 he surprised everyone, himself included, by taking up the accordion, studying with Walter Kuehr and William Schimmel.
-This has led to numerous new collaborations, most recently with guitarist Ben Kaplan and with a new formed accordion quartet with which he begins performing in Spring 2014.
+In 2010, he took up the accordion, studying with Walter Kühr and William Schimmel.
+This has led to numerous new collaborations, most recently with electric guitarist/drummer Ben Kaplan, and with the newly-formed accordion quartet, Bachtopus, which plays classical and contemporary repertoire.

-Recent compositions include We Speak Too Much of Danger for violin and piano, Paganini Is In There Somewhere and The Waning Days of Raphus Cucullatus for solo accordion; ElectroSonata:Spontaneous Combustion for piano and electronics; and Sheetflow Songs, a song cycle without words co-written with guitarist Ben Kaplan.
-Peter’s music has been performed regionally by The Avian Orchestra, American Opera Projects, the Serafin Quartet, the Orchestra of the SEM Ensemble, Dinosaur Annex, Brandywine Baroque, and the Auros Group for New Music, among others.
+Recent compositions include We Speak Too Much of Danger, for violin and piano, Halfway, for accordion quartet, Paganini’s In There Somewhere and The Waning Days of Raphus Cucullatus for solo accordion; ElectroSonata:Spontaneous Combustion for piano and electronics (recorded and released by the Oberlin Music record label); and Sheetflow Songs, a song cycle without words co-written with guitarist Ben Kaplan.
+Peter’s music has been performed by The Avian Orchestra, American Opera Projects, the Serafin Quartet, the Orchestra of the SEM Ensemble, Dinosaur Annex, Brandywine Baroque, and the Auros Group for New Music, among others.

 In the past he has written music for numerous theatrical productions in New York City and the region at such venues as the Juilliard School Drama Division, the Delaware and Philadelphia Theatre Companies, the 78th Street Theater Lab, and the Jean Cocteau Repertory Theater.
-In addition he worked with Hyperspace Cowgirls, a now-defunct multimedia company creating software edutainment for children.
+In addition he worked with Hyperspace Cowgirls, a now-defunct multimedia company, creating music and soundscapes for software for children.

 When not busy with all this and his family, he is active with the Brooklyn Accordion Club, plays soccer, tinkers with vintage bicycles, and sails small boats.